-In addition, the settlement accounts of Bank of Japan overdrafts, exchange settlement transactions, or derivative transactions were collateralized, and margins for future transactions were substituted by securities of ¥4,264,448 million.
+In addition, the settlement accounts of Bank of Japan overdrafts, exchange settlement transactions, or derivative transactions were collateralized, and margins for future transactions were substituted by securities of ¥682,251 million.

-"Other assets" included guarantee deposits of ¥1,932 million and pledged margins of ¥7,716 million, respectively.
+"Other assets" included guarantee deposits of ¥1,993 million, margins with central counterparty of ¥125,475 million and other margins, etc. of ¥2,005 million, respectively.

-- 5. Contracts of overdraft facilities and loan commitments are contracts with customers to lend funds up to a certain limit agreed in advance.
-The Bank will make the loans upon the request of an obligor to draw down funds under such loan agreements based on various terms and conditions stipulated in the relevant loan agreement.
-There was no unused commitment balance relating to these loan agreements. - 6.
-Accumulated depreciation of tangible fixed assets was ¥154,736 million. - 7.
-Monetary assets to affiliates totaled ¥40,296 million.
+5. Contracts of overdraft facilities and loan commitments are contracts with customers to lend funds up to a certain limit agreed in advance.
+The Bank will make the loans upon the request of an obligor to draw down funds under such loan agreements, unless any terms or conditions stipulated in the relevant loan agreement are violated.
+The unused commitment balance relating to these loan agreements amounted to ¥19,548 million as of March 31, 2017.
+Of this amount, there were no loans in which the term of the agreement was less than one year, or the unconditional cancellation of the agreement was allowed at any time as of March 31, 2017.